Copper Kings: History

 While the cost of smelting the complex copper-bearing ore was high, after the American Civil War, investors like William Andrews Clark and Andrew Jackson Davis began to develop Butte's mines and erect mills to extract the silver and gold.
 The riches in the hills made Davis Montana's first millionaire.

 By 1876, Butte had become a prosperous silver camp with over 1,000 inhabitants.
 Marcus Daly arrived that year representing the Walker brothers, entrepreneurs from Salt Lake City.
-His mission was to inspect the Alice Mine for possible purchase by the brothers.
-Daly purchased the mine and successfully managed it for the Walkers.
+His mission was to inspect Butte's silver mines for possible purchase.
+Daly purchased the Alice mine and successfully managed it for the Walkers.
 The town of Walkerville, which still overlooks the city of Butte, sprang up around the mine and other mines in the area.

+By the early 1880s, copper mining came into the forefront and Butte eventually became the world's greatest copper producer.
+The Utah and Northern Railway came to the area in 1881.

 In 1880, Daly sold his interest in the Walkers' properties and bought the Anaconda Mine.
-He did so with investment money from several San Francisco capitalists, including James Ben Ali Haggin, Lloyd Tevis, and George Hearst (the father of media mogul William Randolph Hearst).
+He did so with investment money from Hearst, Haggin, Tevis and Company of San Francisco, the partnership of James Ben Ali Haggin, Lloyd Tevis, and George Hearst (the father of media mogul William Randolph Hearst).
 The area attracted other investors from Denver and points east.
-It wasn't long before capitalists from New York City and Boston bought into the huge potential of the area.
+It wasn't long before Adolph Lewisohn and his brother Leonard Lewisohn, capitalists from New York City and Boston bought into the huge potential of the area, creating the Boston and Montana Company.
+Other major figures included James Andrew Murray and Miles Finlen.

-During the 1880s, copper mining came into the forefront and Butte became the world's greatest copper producer.
-The Utah and Northern Railway came to the area in 1881.